neerajk555/SQL-Training-exercise/module-05-joins/02-Guided-Step-by-Step.md

 Three guided activities to practice multi-table joins, ON vs WHERE with outer joins, and anti/semi-joins.
 Each includes setup, checkpoints, common mistakes, a full solution, and discussion questions.

+**Beginner Tip:** Joins can feel tricky at first!
+Start with INNER JOIN, then experiment with LEFT JOIN.
+Check row counts at each step to verify your joins are working correctly.
+Don't worry if you need to retry—joins take practice!

 ---

 ## Activity 1: Customer Spend Rollup (E-commerce)